 Find the Gym

 Lots of hotels have a gym, so if you seek it out you’ll know what’s in there and if you’d like to use the equipment.
 I don’t personally like gyms, as I’d rather workout outside if I have the option.
-But I did use it at Hotel Zephyr in San Francisco as we walked outside every morning and then I’d just pop into the gym for 10 minutes for arms using their weights.
+But I did use it in San Fransisco as we walked outside every morning and then I’d just pop into the gym for 10 minutes for arms using their weights.
 So I was only inside for 10 minutes!

 If you’re going to be gone for a couple weeks or more it might be worth it to just buy a yoga mat or buy a small weight set so that you can workout how you want.
 I’ve done this before and then I’ve either kept the equipment as my traveling set, or if I was flying I donated it to a Play It Again Sports.
 A yoga mat and a set of 5 pound weights are very inexpensive if you go to TJ Maxx, Target, or even shop on Amazon and have it delivered to your Airbnb or hotel upon arrival, much less expensive then having an over weight bag to check!